Shasthojoy/lycheejs-guide/tutorials/01-server.md

 # Create a Server

-This tutorial will explain you how to create a Server that uses the `node` platform stack with the `lychee.net.Server` that you can use server-side (or client-side).
+This tutorial will explain how to create a Server that uses the `node` platform stack with the `lychee.net.Server` that can run server-side (or client-side).

 ## Prerequisites